How to Reconstitute Peptides with Bacteriostatic Water

 - Endotoxin testing: USP <85> bacterial endotoxin testing should be performed.
 Endotoxins are heat-stable lipopolysaccharides from gram-negative bacteria that can remain even in sterile solutions.

 - Lot tracking: Each vial should carry a visible lot number that maps to specific manufacturing and testing records.
-This enables traceability if any quality issue arises.
+This enables traceability if any quality issue arises—our Janoshik COA verification walkthrough shows the same checks applied to peptide lots.

 - Packaging integrity: Glass vials with intact rubber stoppers and aluminium crimp seals.
 Avoid any product where the crimp seal shows signs of tampering or the stopper has been previously punctured.